-To have an organization that is well trained and properly equipped to deliver public safety services effectively and efficiently.
+To have an organization that is well trained and properly equipped to effectively and efficiently deliver public safety services.

 - The Police Department continued to exceed annual in-service training goals, ensuring that all employees exceed the minimum training standards required by the State of Washington for all police officers.
 A focus has been established on best practices and tactics for de-escalation and crisis intervention training to enhance response to behavioral health calls for service. - 2.
 The Police Department continually assesses best practices to determine what equipment and training may be required so that the Redmond Police Department can keep pace with modern professional law enforcement standards.
 As a result, a four-year repeatable training plan was developed to ensure that all staff received required training regularly to meet industry standards and community expectations. - 3.
 Command staff and supervisors worked to create a cross-functional career development matrix that officers and staff can look toward as a guide to their development.
 It is one tool that the Department leverages for succession planning. - 4.
-In 2014, the Police Department deployed an Early Warning System to aid all department supervisors in identifying employees who may need assistance before the implementation of the disciplinary process. - 5.
+In 2014, the Police Department deployed an Early Warning System to aid all department supervisors in identifying employees who may need assistance before the implementation of the disciplinary process - 5.
 Critical equipment was deployed, readying officers to respond to an active shooter situation.
-This equipment included items like rifle-resistant vest plates, emergency response helmets, external vest carriers, and tourniquets.

-- 6. To combat the opioid epidemic, the Police Department gained the ability to administer Narcan in 2016.
+This equipment included items like rifle-resistant vest plates, emergency response helmets, external vest carriers, and tourniquets. - 6.
+To combat the opioid epidemic, the Police Department gained the ability to administer Narcan in 2016.
 In 2019 the Department obtained a streamlined method of administering this life-saving medicine. - 7.
 To meet regional challenges with political visits and protests, Redmond joined a regional crowd control and demonstration management team in partnership with Bellevue Police.
-The regional team provides a new crowd control bicycle capability.
+The regional team provides a

+- new crowd control bicycle capability.
 Partnerships like this helped the Department meet the complex staffing needs for dignitary visits, protests, and demonstrations. - 8.
 As part of a regional approach to addressing terrorism, the Redmond Police Department has invested time and staff into the Complex Coordinated Terrorist Attack planning efforts to bring Snohomish County, King County, and Pierce County into alignment with communications efforts and field responses across emergency disciplines. - 9.
 In 2021, the department upgraded and expanded the use of less-lethal tools such as Taser, pepper balls, Bola Wrap, and other less-lethal options for de-escalation. - 10.
 In 2021, the Office of the Chief established a Procedural Justice Cadre to provide staff training regarding issues of race, equity, and procedural justice. - 11.
-In 2022, the department created a Quartermaster position to standardize and oversee all uniforms, equipment, facilities, and fleet, and to test and evaluate new systems, products, or equipment. - 12.
-In 2022, the department partnered with The International Board of Credentialing and Continuing Education Standards (IBCCES), to seek designation as a Certified Autism Center (CAC).
-This requires training for staff in autism and sensory disorders.
-In 2023, the department will become Autism Certified, making it the first department in Washington State to earn this certification.
+In 2022, the department created a Quartermaster position to standardize and oversee all uniforms, equipment, facilities, and fleet, and to test and evaluate new systems, products, or equipment.